ssshake/android_wifi_deployment/README.md

   -  Connect your device over USB and run this command.

-  -  It will obtain the wifi IP, stand up a listener on port 5555.
+  -  It will obtain the wifi IP, and stand up a listener on port 5555.

   -  After you run this command and it says it's successful you can disconnect your phone from USB